 Generally, there are two types of landing pages.
 Lead generation and click-through.

 Lead generation landing pages help you gain more leads and new contacts.
-They’re super easy to set up and are one of the first things we recommend when you want to get more subscribers to your email.
+Landing pages for a email marketing campaign are super easy to set up and are one of the first things we recommend when you want to get more subscribers to your email.

 Besides capturing new sign-ups for your newsletter and generating leads, landing pages are great for a lot of things.
 That’s where click-through landing pages come in.